-Every year all staff (including non-teaching and volunteers) must undertake the core Child Protection and Safeguarding training.
+- 9.1 All staff (including non-teaching and volunteers) must annually undertake the core Child Protection and Safeguarding training.
 This is recorded and logged.
-All staff are informed clearly on how to report anything of concern to the DSL, Lisa Metcalfe immediately.
-See Appendix 1 for a flow diagram of how concerns are dealt with at the academy.

-All new members of staff, including newly-qualified teachers and teaching assistants, will be given an induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, e-safety and familiarisation with the safeguarding and child protection policy, behaviour for learning policy, staff code of conduct, systems and processes for CME and Keeping Children Safe in Education: Statutory Guidance for Academies and Colleges, Part One (September 2021), and other related policies.
+All staff are informed clearly on how to report anything of concern to the DSL, (insert name) immediately.
+See Appendix 1 for a flow diagram of how concerns are dealt with at the academy. - 9.2 All new members of staff, including newly-qualified teachers and teaching assistants, will be given an induction that includes basic child protection training on how to recognise signs of abuse, how to respond to any concerns, e-safety and familiarisation with the safeguarding and child protection policy, behaviour for learning policy, staff code of conduct, systems and processes for CME and Keeping Children Safe in Education: Statutory Guidance for Academies and Colleges, Part One (September 2021), and other related policies.

-The Designated Safeguarding Lead will undergo updated child protection training for DSLs every two years and in addition to formal training, their knowledge and skills will be refreshed at least annually.

-All staff members will undergo safeguarding and child protection training (whole-academy training) which is regularly updated.

-All local governors must undergo governor specific online awareness training at least every two years and core safeguarding training at least annually.

-Staff members who miss the whole-academy training will be required to undertake other relevant training to make up for it, e.g. by joining another academy's whole-academy training or completing online modules identified by the DSL as appropriate.

-We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
-They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy.

-The Designated Safeguarding Lead will provide at least an annual briefing to the academy on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews.

-The academy leaders will maintain accurate records of staff induction and training.
+- 9.3 The DSL will undergo updated child protection training for DSLs every two years and in addition to formal training, their knowledge and skills will be refreshed at least annually. - 9.4 All staff members will undergo safeguarding and child protection training (whole-academy training) which is regularly updated. - 9.5 All local governors must undergo governor specific online awareness training at least every two years and core safeguarding training at least annually. - 9.6 Staff members who miss the whole-academy training will be required to undertake other relevant training to make up for it, e.g. by joining another academy's whole-academy training or completing online modules identified by the DSL as appropriate. - 9.7 We will ensure that staff members provided by other agencies and third parties, e.g. supply teachers and contractors, have received appropriate child protection training commensurate with their roles before starting work.
+They will be given the opportunity to take part in whole-academy training if it takes place during their period of work for the academy. - 9.8 The DSL will provide at least an annual briefing to the academy on any changes to child protection legislation and procedures and relevant learning from local and national serious case reviews. - 9.9 The academy leaders will maintain accurate records of staff induction and training.

-11. Establishing a safe environment in which children can learn and develop
+10 | Establishing a Safe Environment in which children Can Learn and Develop

-We recognise that because of our day to day contact with pupils, we are well placed to observe the outward signs of abuse.
-We therefore establish a safe environment where pupils feel secure and are encouraged to talk openly and are listened to.

-We are thoroughly committed to teaching all our pupils about risks and place emphasis on them learning about how to minimise risk.
-This is done through Safeguarding curriculum, Jigsaw PSHE curriculum, Votes For Schools assemblies.
+- 10.1 We recognise that because of our day to day contact with pupils, we are well placed to observe the outward signs of abuse.
+We therefore establish a safe environment where pupils feel secure and are encouraged to talk openly and are listened to. - 10.2 We are thoroughly committed to teaching all our pupils about risks and place emphasis on them learning about how to minimise risk.
+This is done through the academy engaging in national and local initiatives such as; anti-bullying awareness days, e-safety programmes, and other programmes which raise their awareness and increase their understanding. - 10.3 Anti-Bullying and Child-on Child Abuse

-Anti-bullying and Peer-on-peer abuse

-We actively seek to raise awareness of and prevent all forms of peer-on-peer abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue.

-This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify, and respond to it.

-Please refer to the peer-on-peer abuse policy for more information about how we prevent bullying and wider forms of peer-on-peer abuse.

-If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to: Lisa Metcalfe - DSL or any member of staff.
+- We actively seek to raise awareness of and prevent all forms of Child-on Child abuse by educating governors, our senior leadership team, staff, pupils, and parents about this issue. - This includes training governors, the senior leadership team, and staff on the nature, prevalence and effect of Child-on Child abuse, and how to prevent, identify, and respond to it. - Please refer to the Anti Child-on Child abuse policy for more information about how we prevent bullying and wider forms of Child-on Child abuse. - If any pupil / member of staff / parent / carer has a concern about bullying, they should report it to: Lisa Metcalfe (DSL) Jessica Phillips (DDSL) or any member of staff.